 If you’re leading a remote team and enforcing the 8-hour shift, you might see better results if you allow more flexible time and break-down the milestones.
+Of course, you’ll still need to run mentoring sessions, not a problem anymore for the remove employer.
+You can use the Together Platform.

 Firstly, get involved.
 What you can do to boost your remote team’s productivity is to spend some time with every team member and see how you can help them time and speed up the process.